 Here is what I made with those blocks!

-Click here to buy the pattern
+Click here to learn how to sew the easiest kaleidoscope!

-PIN IT FOR LATER REFERENCE
+IN IT FOR LATER REFERENCE

 Hve been getting your mails for a while since seeing the first thing liked.
 Not made anything yet, but just bought two patterns this week, have a few of the free and am so excited with the last two releases you did.
 Needed something new, something would like to make, and these are calling me.
 Thankyou so much for the beautiful designs you have and share.